-Revy's ears perked up as she picked up the faint click of the door handle.
-She was not in the best of moods.
+Her ears perked up as she heard the faint click of the door handle.

 "Hey Revy, we were all wondering why you disappeared so early yesterday from the Yellow Fla-" Rock was cut off abruptly as an emotionally unstable Revy punched him square in the face, knocking him over onto the bed.
 Dazed, he tried to sit back up, but only to have her force him back down with her firearm jammed into his skull.

 "Revy, what the fu-"